Jeon So-min

 Jeon So-min (born April 7, 1986) is a South Korean actress.
-Jeon made her debut in 2004 with sitcom Miracle.
+Jeon made her debut in 2004 with the sitcom Miracle.
 In 2006, she made her big-screen debut through the film, Cinderella.
-Jeon played her first leading role in the television series Princess Aurora, she received recognition for her role at the 2013 MBC Drama Awards, where she won the "Best New Actress Award".
+Jeon played her first leading role in the television series Princess Aurora, for which she won the Best New Actress Award at the 2013 MBC Drama Awards.

-Her other notable performances include the daily drama Tomorrow Victory (2015), romantic comedy drama Something About 1% (2016), medical thriller Cross (2018), romantic comedy drama Top Star U-back (2018), Review: Notebook of my Embarrassing Days (2018), Birthday Letter (2019) and Big Data Romance (2019).
+Her other notable performances include the daily drama Tomorrow Victory (2015); romantic comedy drama Something About 1% (2016); medical thriller Cross (2018); and romantic comedy dramas Top Star U-back (2018), Review: Notebook of my Embarrassing Days (2018), Birthday Letter (2019), and Big Data Romance (2019).

-Jeon joined variety show Running Man as a regular cast member from April 2017 to October 2023, where she achieved international recognition.
+Jeon was a regular cast member of variety show Running Man from April 2017 to October 2023, where she achieved international recognition.
 She also appeared in the first two seasons of variety show Sixth Sense.

 Early life

 Jeon So-min was born on April 7, 1986.
 Her hometown is at Goyang, Gyeonggi Province.
 Jeon has a younger brother, Wook-min.
 Before Jeon's official debut in the acting industry, she had been working as a fashion magazine model on her second year of high school.
 She graduated from Dongduk Women's University, majoring in Broadcasting and Entertainment.